 Unless specifically mentioned and displayed, all statutory laws shall be in force at all facilities under the control of Qatar Steel.
-Additional rules to be enforced shall be;
+Additional rules to be enforced shall be.

-a.
-Management by HSE - Security
+a) Management by HSE - Security

-Entry & Exit's to and from all Qatar Steel facilities shall be only through the authorized access gates and layout b.
-Management by respective owner departments

-Vehicles entering the site shall be approved in terms of access control documentation issued by Qatar steel Security
+- Entry & Exit's to and from all Qatar Steel facilities shall be only through the authorized access gates and layout. - Vehicles entering the site shall be approved in terms of access control documentation issued by Qatar steel Security.